qcri-social/AIDR/Tagger-Tester.md

 The tagger tester should perform the following steps:

 1. Make sure there is no data with `code="tagger_tester"` in case the tagger tester died abnormally in a previous run.
-If there is data, write a warning message, delete all data associated to `tagger_tester`, and FAIL (forcing the user to run the tagger tester again).
+If there is data, write a warning message, run the CLEANUP routine, and FAIL (forcing the user to run the tagger tester again).
 1. Create a crisis (`name="Test Crisis", code="tagger_tester"`) using the `addCrisis` service in the `CrisisResource` of the Tagger-API module.
 1. Create a classifier using the following steps:
  1. Create an attribute (name="tagger_tester_classifier") using the `NominalAttributeResource` in the Tagger-API module.